Troubleshooting - Email notifications from WordPress not sent or marked as spam

 By default, the

 wp_mail() function of WordPress uses the PHPMailer function to create and send unauthenticated emails from the webserver.
-This can result in delivery issues because it does not comply with current standards.

 Issues with the default WordPress mailer function can be caused by: